-If a throttling valve is desired in the discharge line, use a valve as large as the largest pipe to minimize friction losses.
+If a throttling valve is desired in the discharge line, use a valve as large as the largest pipe to minimize phoning action causing damage to the pump friction losses.
 Never install a throttling valve in a suction line.

 With high discharge heads, it is recommended that a throttling valve and a system check valve be installed in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.